ipachev/py_gpumap/README.md

 * if statements
 * while loops
 * for ... range(...) loops
+* for ... <list> loops
 * break and continue
 * mathematical operators except `**`
 * comparison operators on integers, floats, and booleans
 * unary operators !, -, +, ~
 * turnary expression (`a if b else c`)
-* (coming soon) mathematical functions such as sqrt, log, etc
+* mathematical functions such as sqrt, log, etc
 * probably some more stuff i'm leaving out